The 6 Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 Some cliff dwellings in Arizona were established on river banks or fertile lands – any locations that would provide enough drinking water and food.
 The rich soil brought an additional food supply for those ancient peoples that knew how to grow plants and cultivate the land.

 Not as common as the cliff dwellings, the stand-alone ancient structures also adorned Arizona nearly 900 years ago.
 These abodes nestled not far from each other.
-Together, they created first ancient towns.
+Together, they created the first ancient towns.
 Some of them, such as the stand-alone dwellings in Wupatki National Monument in Northern Arizona, would eventually become popular cultural and trading centers.

 THE 6 BEST ANCIENT STAND-ALONE STRUCTURES AND CLIFF DWELLINGS IN ARIZONA